ivlab/2DPlotting-UnityPackage/README.md

         // Set this DataTable as the table used by the DataManager dataManager.DataTable = dataTable;
 5. After `dataManager.DataTable = dataTable;` has been called, the `DataManager` will automatically update any plots it manages (indirectly through its `DataPlotManager`) to use this new data table, which means you should be all set from here!

+## Documentation
+[Auto-generated documentation for the UnityPackage is available](https://pages.github.umn.edu/ivlab-cs/2DPlotting-UnityPackage/api/IVLab.Plotting.html).
+To re-generate the documentation, follow the instructions in the [Documentation](https://github.umn.edu/ivlab-cs/2DPlotting-UnityPackage/tree/master/Documentation) folder.